jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-17.md

 {{< l a="Enki" >}}
-<sup>13</sup> He that is born in thy house, and he that is bought with thy money, must needs be circumcised: and my covenant shall be in your flesh for an everlasting covenant.
+<sup>13</sup> He that is born in your house, and he that is bought with your money, must needs be circumcised: and my covenant shall be in your flesh for an everlasting covenant.

 <sup>14</sup> The uncircumcised man child whose flesh of his foreskin is not circumcised, that soul shall be cut off from his people; he hath broken my covenant.

 <sup>15</sup> Sarai's name will be changed to Sarah.

-<sup>16</sup> I will bless her, and give thee a son also of her: yea, I will bless her, and she shall be [a mother] of nations; kings of people shall be of her.
+<sup>16</sup> I will bless her, and give you a son also of her: yea, I will bless her, and she shall be [a mother] of nations; kings of people shall be of her.
 {{< /l >}}